 When Meagan Abele and Clayton Manning were off the coast of Little Beach in Nelson Bay, NSW, Australia, they noticed a pregnant male H. Whitei seahorse.
 They were there with a conservation group called the Project Seahorse in order to conduct some research and they were able to catch the delivery of the baby via their GoPro.
 The footage is really fascinating!

-Don’t forget to SHARE this rare clip with your friends and families!
+Please hit the SHARE BUTTON to share this rare clip with your friends and family.